hpy/Enigma_Exile_UpdateRP/README.md

 This addon adds the ability to update any players poptabs/respect and save it to the database.

+HOW TO INSTALL:

-If your not running any extra addons folders the easiest way to run this is just adding the Enigma_Exile_Serverside.pbo to the @ExileServer/Addons path where it will be loaded up automatically.
+If your not running any extra addons folders the easiest way to run this is just adding the Enigma_Exile_Custom.pbo to the @ExileServer/Addons path where it will be loaded up automatically.
 Otherwise place into any addon folderpath that is loaded on the server!

+HOW TO USE:

 Then in any of your scripts that you run on a client you can simply run the following code: